 Holders of Subordinated Notes should not expect that APRA's approval will be given for any redemption of Subordinated Notes at the option of the Issuer.
 Payment of any principal upon redemption of the Subordinated Notes is subject to the Solvency Condition being satisfied.
-See the section entitled Risk Factors-Risks Relating to the Subordinated Notes-Payments are subject to satisfaction of the Solvency Condition above.
+See the section entitled Risk Factors-Risks Relating to the Subordinated Notes-Payments are subject to satisfaction of the Solvency Condition and the Issuer's right to defer the due date for payment above.